Stranded Brits to get flights home

 The flights and three others which will leave Auckland are being organised by the British Foreign and Commonwealth Office has announced.

-Lord Goldsmith, the minister responsible for New Zealand, said the British Government had “promised we would do everything we could to help get Britons home”.
+Britain's Minister for Pacific and the Environment Lord Zac Goldsmith said the British Government had “promised we would do everything we could to help get Britons home”.

 "Getting a commercial flight from New Zealand is now extremely difficult, so we are now going to bring back vulnerable British travellers on charter flights and will continue to support those who remain in the country,” he said.